vuex-orm/plugin-graphql/README.md

 To test this plugin in your existing project, you can use `yarn link` functionality.
 Run `yarn link` in your local vuex-orm-apollo directory and run `yarn link @vuex-orm/plugin-apollo` in your project dir.

+Remember to run `yarn build` in your vuex-orm-apollo directory and then again `yarn link` in your project after you have made changes to the plugin code.
+You probably have also to restart your webpack server.

 ```bash
 $ yarn run build